LupeCode/phpTraderInterface/README.md

 ### Requires the PHP Trader Extension to be installed.

 This project is just an interface to that extension, and does not work without it.

+If you cannot install the PECL extension, try the [PHP Trader Native](https://github.com/LupeCode/phpTraderNative) project instead.

 ### Requires PHP 7.0.0 or newer